 LabKey Server offers a wide variety of ways to store and organize data.
 Different data structure types offer specific features, which make them more or less suited for specific scenarios.
 You can think of these data structures as "table types", each designed to capture a different kind of research data.

 This topic reviews the data structures available within LabKey Server, and offers guidance for choosing the appropriate structure for storing your data.

 The primary deciding factors when selecting a data structure will be the nature of the data being stored and how it will be used.
-Information about samples should likely be stored as specimens or as a sample set.
+Information about lab samples should likely be stored as a sample type.
 Information about participants/subjects/animals over time should be stored as datasets in a study folder.
 Less structured data may import into LabKey Server faster than highly constrained data, but integration may be more difficult.
 If you do not require extensive data integration or specialized tools, a more lightweight data structure, such as a list, may suit your needs.

 The types of LabKey Server data structures appropriate for your work depend on the research scenarios you wish to support.
 As a few examples:

 - Management of Simple Tabular Data.
 Lists are a quick, flexible way to manage ordinary tables of data, such as lists of reagents.

 - Integration of Data by Time and Participant for Analysis.
 Study datasets support the collection, storage, integration, and analysis of information about participants or subjects over time.

 - Analysis of Complex Instrument Data.
 Assays help you to describe complex data received from instruments, generate standardized forms for data collection, and query, analyze and visualize collected data.

 These structures are often used in combination.
 For example, a study